section-engineering-education/engineering-education/content/articles/using-django-in-kivy-application/index.md

 You should now be able to explore the two screens and see the "Home" text in the `HomeScreen`, and "Add to list..." in the `AddScreen`

 ### Using the Django API
-Let's create a class that has a function that send requests to our server for available tasks.
+Let's create a class that has a function that sends requests to our server for available tasks.

 Under the `class Menu(BoxLayout):` declaration, add the following lines of code: